manymoments/manymoments.github.io/about-ittay.md

 Ittay Eyal is a senior lecturer (assistant professor) in the faculty of Electrical Engineering at the Technion.

-He studies security of distributed systems.
+He studies the security of distributed and decentralized systems.

 [Webpage](https://webee.technion.ac.il/people/ittay/) \| [Google Scholar](https://scholar.google.ch/citations?user=1oUGY7cAAAAJ&hl=en&oi=ao)